tehwalris/vertiled/README.md

-# Multi-user tile editor
+# Vertiled

-This is a collaborative online editor for tile-based worlds that we ([Moritz Schneider](https://github.com/bazumo), me and a few others) hacked together during [rc3](https://events.ccc.de/2020/09/04/rc3-remote-chaos-experience/).
+Vertiled is a collaborative online editor for tile-based worlds that we ([Moritz Schneider](https://github.com/bazumo), me and a few others) hacked together during [rc3](https://events.ccc.de/2020/09/04/rc3-remote-chaos-experience/).
 It supports maps in the [Tiled (TMX) map format](https://doc.mapeditor.org/en/stable/reference/tmx-map-format/), but only a subset of their features.
 The tile rendering is done by (a slightly modified) [gl-tiled](https://github.com/englercj/gl-tiled).
+The name is a play on the German word "verteilt", which means "distributed".

 ## Demo